 Like our other employees, the executive officers are eligible for retirement benefits provided through a matched defined contribution (401(k)) program.
-Our former defined benefit pension plan was terminated in February 2020, and the executive officers received lump sum distributions in liquidation of their plan accounts.
-Upon his retirement in 2023, Mr. Richey received a lump-sum benefit under our supplemental executive retirement plan (SERP), the accrual of benefits under which had ended in December 2003.
-See Pension Benefits, below.
+See Pension Benefits on page 39.
+Our former defined benefit pension plan was terminated in February 2020, and the participants received lump sum distributions in liquidation of their plan accounts.

-Severance Plan.
+Severance Plan

 Severance provisions in the event of a change of control benefit a company by allowing executives who are parties to such arrangements to focus on continuing business operations and the success of a potential business combination rather than seeking alternative employment, thereby providing stability to a corporation during a potentially uncertain period.
-Accordingly, the Company has adopted a Severance Plan, last amended in November 2020, which prescribes the compensation and benefits to be provided in the event of a change of control to certain executives, including the CEO and the other executive officers.
+Accordingly, the Company has adopted a Severance Plan which prescribes the compensation and benefits to be provided in the event of a change of control to certain executives, including the CEO and the other executive officers.